VallariAg/Fake-News-Classifier-Extension/README.md

 # Fake News Classifier
-An extension for classify fake/real news.
+An extension to classify fake/real news using a ML model.

 ## Installing
 To install dependencies, run